mrdsx/chronicler/README.md

 ### 2. Setup environment variables

-Clone [this](https://github.com/mrdsx/jwt-key-generator) repository and run run.py.
+Clone [this](https://github.com/mrdsx/jwt-key-generator) repository in separate folder, install all dependencies by running `pip install -r requirements.txt` and run run.py.
 The script will create two files and you need to copy `.env` and paste it inside 'server' folder to be able to run the server.
 File `.env` should have variables like this:

 ```env
 SECRET_KEY=